aridoza/foundational-java/garbage-collection/README.md

 -Xms allocates the initial (and minimum) heap size.
 -Xmx allocates the maximum heap size.
 ```

-For example the following will allocate an initial memory of 10GB and will increase that to 100GB:
+For example, the following will allocate an initial memory of 10GB and will increase that to 100GB:

 ```java
 java -Xms10g -Xmx100g MyCode